-Tensions in Greece relations with neighboring Turkey are escalating dangerously, increasing the likelihood of a hot sea or air incident that could also result to having victims, states Loukas Tsoukalis, Professor at Sciences Po in Paris and President of ELIAMEP in an article of his in the Sunday version of Kathimerini.
-Loukas Tsoukalis estimates that any military involvement would have a serious negative impact on the economy of the two countries, and that is something Recep Tayyip Erdogan is surely taking under consideration, since he may be risky but he is certainly not naive.
-The President of ELIAMEP wonders whether the two countries are involved in a vicious circle that makes it difficult to escape, while stressing that Erdogan alone does not have the monopoly of actions that tend to provoke the other side.
-Loukas Tsoukalis makes it clear that he sees no other peaceful option than dialogue, negotiation and, at the end of the day, international arbitration to resolve our differences with Turkey.
-Those who object, because they think we have absolutely nothing to give or are just convinced that Turkey is an unreliable conversationalist increasing its demands every day, should prepare for war, concludes Loukas Tsoukalis.
+Greek-Turkish bilateral relations are escalating dangerously, increasing the likelihood of a hot sea or air incident that could claim victims, argues Loukas Tsoukalis, Professor at Sciences Po in Paris and President of ELIAMEP, in his article for the Sunday edition of Kathimerini.
+Tsoukalis predicts that any military engagement could have a serious, negative impact on the economies of the two countries, something Recep Tayyip Erdogan is surely taking under consideration, since he might be a risk-taker but he is certainly not naive.
+ELIAMEP’s President ponders on how the two countries are involved in a, difficult to escape, vicious circle, while stressing that it is not just Erdogan that provokes the other side.
+Tsoukalis makes it clear that he sees no other peaceful option than dialogue, negotiation and, at the end of the day, international arbitration to resolve our differences with Turkey.
+Those who object and reject dialogue, because they think we have absolutely nothing to offer or are just convinced that Turkey is an unreliable conversationalist increasing its demands every day, should prepare for war, concludes Loukas Tsoukalis.